neondatabase/website/content/docs/introduction/about.md

 Neon is not the first to offer separation of storage and compute for Postgres.
 AWS Aurora is probably the most famous example; however, it is proprietary and tied to AWS’s internal infrastructure.

-We think we have an opportunity to define the standard for cloud Postgres.
-We carefully designed our storage focusing on cloud independence, performance, manageability, DevX, and cost.
-We chose the most permissive open source license, Apache 2.0, and invited the world to participate.
+We believe we have an opportunity to define the standard for cloud Postgres.
+We carefully designed our storage, focusing on cloud independence, performance, manageability, DevX, and cost.
+We chose the most permissive open-source license, Apache 2.0, and invited the world to participate.
 You can already build and run your own self-hosted instance of Neon.
-Check out our [neon GitHub repository](https://github.com/neondatabase), and the [#self-hosted](https://discord.com/channels/1176467419317940276/1184894814769127464) channel on our Discord server.
+Check out our [neon GitHub repository](https://github.com/neondatabase) and the [#self-hosted](https://discord.com/channels/1176467419317940276/1184894814769127464) channel on our Discord server.

 ## Neon doesn't lock you in